timescale/docs/cloud/multi-factor-authentication.md

 <procedure>

-### Configuring Two-Factor authentication with Google Authenticator
+### Configuring Two-Factor Authentication with Google Authenticator

 1. [Log in to your Timescale Cloud account][cloud-login].
 1. Click the `User name` icon in the top-right of the console and select `Account`.